rrusk/DancePracticeMusicPlayer/README.md

 To exit the virtual environment, type `deactivate`.

+The launch scripts activate the environment themselves.
+The player and the utilities that need its packages (`utils/build_song_cache.py`, `utils/detect_duplicates.py`) also cope with being started outside it: if `kivy_venv` exists beside `music_player.py` they re-run themselves inside it, and if it does not they say so and point here.

 ### 3. Music Directory Setup

 The player assumes a specific music organization within your chosen `music_dir` folder.
 This directory should contain sub-folders, each named after a dance type, containing the corresponding music files: